michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0070.md

 - n: bringing again into activity and prominence
 - n: an evangelistic meeting intended to reawaken interest in religion
 ### Family
+- revival: revivalism, revivals+
+- revivalism: revivalist, revivalistic
+- revivalist: revivalists
-revival: revivalism, revivals+;revivalism: revivalist, revivalistic;revivalist: revivalists;revive: revival, revived, revives, reviving;revived: unrevived;reviving: revivingly
+- revive: revival, revived, revives, reviving
+- revived: unrevived
+- reviving: revivingly
 ### Examples
 - The Raiders, after trailing by 17 points at halftime, needed one of those revivals Sunday.
 - Promoting a revival in business creation should be a top priority of the Trump Administration.